hashicorp/terraform-google-consul/examples/consul-image/README.md

-# Consul AMI
+# Consul Google Image

-This folder shows an example of how to use the [install-consul](/modules/install-consul) and [install-dnsmasq](/modules/install-dnsmasq) modules with [Packer](https://www.packer.io/) to create [Amazon Machine Images (AMIs)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that have Consul and Dnsmasq installed on top of:
+This folder shows an example of how to use the [install-consul](/modules/install-consul) and [install-dnsmasq](/modules/install-dnsmasq) modules with [Packer](https://www.packer.io/) to create [Custom Images]( https://cloud.google.com/compute/docs/images) that have Consul and Dnsmasq installed on top of Ubuntu 16.04 LTS.
+At this time, Ubuntu 16.04 LTS is the only supported Linux distribution.

-1. Ubuntu 16.04
-1. Amazon Linux

-These AMIs will have [Consul](https://www.consul.io/) installed and configured to automatically join a cluster during boot-up.
+These Images will have [Consul](https://www.consul.io/) installed and configured to automatically join a cluster during boot-up.
 They also have [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) installed and configured to use Consul for DNS lookups of the `.consul` domain (e.g. `foo.service.consul`) (see [registering services](https://www.consul.io/intro/getting-started/services.html) for instructions on how to register your services